-One issue that has been overlooked is the concentrations of ammonia before, during and after the 2020 lockdowns in Europe.
-Despite the delay in the emissions during the lockdown period in 2020 (section 3.4), satellite ammonia from CrIS showed an increase during the lockdowns and declined after the restrictions were relaxed in almost all European countries (Figure 4).
-The latter was reported in several studies analysing ground-based measurements.
-For example, Lovarelli et al. (2021) concluded that contrary to other air pollutants, ammonia was not reduced, when the COVID-19 restrictions were introduced in North Italy.
-They further reported that urban and rural ammonia was the highest compared to previous years during the same months for which the strictest lockdowns occurred (i.e., spring 2020).
-Rennie et al. (2020) reported a slight decrease of ammonia in the UK, while Xu et al. (2022) observed increased of ambient ammonia during the lockdowns in China.
+One issue that has been overlooked is the concentrations of ammonia before, during, and after the 2020 lockdowns in Europe.
+Despite the delay in the emissions during the lockdown period in 2020 (Sect.
+3.4), satellite ammonia from CrIS showed an increase during the lockdowns and declined after the restrictions were relaxed in almost all European countries (Fig. 4).
+This decline was reported in several studies analysing ground-based measurements.
+For example, Lovarelli et al. (2021) concluded that contrary to other air pollutants, ammonia was not reduced when the COVID-19 restrictions were introduced in north Italy.
+They further reported that urban and rural ammonia was the highest compared to previous years during the same months that the strictest lockdowns occurred (i.e. spring 2020).
+Rennie et al. (2020) reported a slight decrease in ammonia in the UK, while Xu et al. (2022) observed increased ambient ammonia during the lockdowns in China.
 Accordingly, Viatte et al. (2021) found enhanced ammonia during lockdown in Paris.
-Finally, in a recent study, Kuttippurath et al. (2023) reported increase in ammonia during lockdowns almost everywhere, with maxima in Western Europe, Eastern China, the Indian subcontinent and the Eastern USA.
-Since atmospheric ammonia has been increasing globally due to various anthropogenic activities, the European lockdowns in 2020 offer a unique opportunity to expose ammonia's sources and address the importance of secondary PM2.5 formation.
+Finally, in a recent study, Kuttippurath et al. (2023) reported an increase in ammonia during lockdowns almost everywhere, with maxima in western Europe, eastern China, the Indian subcontinent, and the eastern USA.
+Since atmospheric ammonia has been increasing globally due to various anthropogenic activities, the European lockdowns in 2020 offer a unique opportunity to expose ammonia's sources and address the importance of secondary PM{2.5} formation.

-Figure 6a depicts the modelled atmospheric lifetime of ammonia and its dependence from the calculated loss-rates over Europe for the first half of 2020.
-Ammonia is a particularly interesting substance due to its affinity to react with atmospheric sulfuric and nitric acids producing secondary aerosols.
+Figure 6a depicts the modelled atmospheric lifetime of ammonia and its dependence on the calculated loss rates over Europe for the first half of 2020.
+Ammonia is a particularly interesting substance due to its ability to react with atmospheric sulfuric and nitric acids, producing secondary aerosols.
 However, the reaction with sulfuric acid is more prevalent due to several factors.
-For instance, sulfuric acid is a stronger acid than nitric acid, leading to more efficient reactions with ammonia (higher reaction rate constant for ammonia with sulfuric than with nitric acid, thus faster formation of ammonium sulfate) (Behera and Sharma, 2012).
-Furthermore, ammonium sulfate (final product of ammonia reaction with sulfuric acid) is less volatile and more thermodynamically stable than ammonium nitrate (product of the reaction with nitric acid) favoring the formation and persistence of ammonium sulfate particles in the atmosphere (Walters et al., 2019).
+For instance, sulfuric acid is a stronger acid than nitric acid, leading to more efficient reactions with ammonia (higher reaction rate constant for ammonia with sulfuric than with nitric acid and thus faster formation of ammonium sulfate) (Behera and Sharma, 2012).
+Furthermore, ammonium sulfate (the final product of ammonia reaction with sulfuric acid) is less volatile and more thermodynamically stable than ammonium nitrate (the product of the reaction with nitric acid), favouring the formation and persistence of ammonium sulfate particles in the atmosphere (Walters et al., 2019).
 Finally, sulfuric acid forms more stable clusters with ammonia, even in the presence of nitric acid (Liu et al., 2018).
 Results from laboratory and field studies have confirmed that ammonia actually promotes the nucleation of sulfuric acid in the atmosphere (Weber et al., 1999; Schobesberger et al., 2015).
-The CLOUD (Cosmics Leaving Outdoor Droplets) experiment has also highlighted that ammonia preferentially reacts with sulfuric acid in the atmosphere due to its strong acidity, ability to drive stable aerosol formation, and significant nucleation enhancement effects (Kirkby et al., 2016; Wang et al., 2022).
+The CLOUD (Cosmics Leaving Outdoor Droplets) experiment has also highlighted the fact that ammonia preferentially reacts with sulfuric acid in the atmosphere due to its strong acidity, ability to drive stable aerosol formation, and significant nucleation enhancement effects (Kirkby et al., 2016; Wang et al., 2022).
 Nitric acid plays a secondary role, primarily forming ammonium nitrate once sulfuric acid has reacted, but its contribution is limited by its volatility.